LS-sv/LightningSHAP/README.md

 ### Disclaimer
-Currently, the implementation of LightningSHAP is available in the form of Python notebooks in this repository.
+Currently, the implementation of LightningSHAP is available in the form of Python notebooks in this repository. <br />
 The notebooks contain all the necessary code to reproduce our experiments and apply LightningSHAP to your own datasets.

 After acceptance, we plan to release a plug-and-play library that will make it even easier to integrate LightningSHAP into your projects.
 The library will provide: